FamilySearch/GEDCOM/specification/gedcom-4-gedzip.md

     If there is a local file named `gedcom.ged`, it must be renamed to a new unused filename with the same extension prior to constructing the GEDZIP.

 All file names inside a GEDZIP are case-sensitive UTF-8.
-Whereas a `g7:type-FilePath` [payload](#file-path) must percent-escape characters in the file name that cannot appear literally in a URI reference, zip *file names* are not percent-escaped.
+Whereas a `g7:type-FilePath` [payload](#file-path) must percent-escape characters in the file name that cannot appear literally in a URI reference or valid URL string, zip *file names* are not percent-escaped.

 Many other zip-based file formats (such as jar, epub, docx, GEDCOM-X) assign special meaning to the zip directory `META-INF` and the zip file names `MANIFEST.MF` and `META-INF/MANIFEST.MF`.
 These have no special meaning in GEDZIP and it is recommended that they not be used in a GEDZIP file, both to avoid confusing systems that look inside zip archives to determine their file type, and to leave open the possibility of their addition in a future version of this specification.